defi-wonderland/handbook/sites/optimism/docs/governance/the-operating-manual/the-operating-manual.md

 # The Operating Manual (v0.4.2)

-In this section we will describe the current governance proposal process of the Collective.
-It will evolve over time.
+In this section, we will describe the current governance proposal process of the Collective.
+It will evolve.
 The authoritative version is maintained [here](https://github.com/ethereum-optimism/OPerating-manual/blob/main/manual.md) on GitHub.

 ## Bicameral Governance